Products

 When To Seek Orthodontic Treatment For Your Teen

-This includes growth spurts, puberty, and even skeletal changes in the mouth.
-During teeth cleanings, many teens receive routine orthodontic screenings to check for any changes.
-This ensures any issues are caught and treated early before the mouth and jaw fully develop.
+Many teens receive routine orthodontic screenings to check for changes during teeth cleanings.
+This catches issues and allows an orthodontist to treat them before the mouth and jaw fully develop.

-• Losing baby (primary) teeth too early or too late — can result in irregular alignment.
+• Losing baby (primary) teeth too early or too late — It can result in irregular alignment.

-• Temporomandibular joint dysfunction (TMD) or other jaw issues — such as popping sounds or frequent pain.
+• Temporomandibular joint dysfunction (TMD) or other jaw issues These include popping sounds or frequent pain.

-• Chewing or biting difficulties — If your teen frequently bites his or her cheeks, this may also indicate an alignment issue.
+• Chewing or biting difficulties If your teen frequently bites their cheeks, this may indicate an alignment issue.

 Common Types of Treatment

-Three common types of orthodontic treatment for adolescents and teens include, but are not limited to:
+Three common types of orthodontic treatment for adolescents and teens include:

 Traditional braces are popular orthodontic appliances that correct misaligned teeth, crooked teeth, and other bite-related issues.
-There are three common types of braces, including metal, clear, and lingual braces.
+The common types include traditional metal braces, clear braces, lingual braces, and ceramic braces.

 Adolescents and teens usually get braces after all of their permanent teeth erupt and before high school begins.
-Lastly, treatment usually takes between one and three years.
+Treatment usually takes between one and three years.

 metal bracesNewMouth